dldl/chatbot-platform/README.md

 # ChatbotPlatform

-**This platform is not tested and is a proof-of-concept.** We are open to any contribution.
+**This platform is not tested and is a proof-of-concept.** Any contributions are welcomed.

 ChatbotPlatform is a PHP library allowing to build a multiple chatbot platform with multiple actions providers and multiple sources.

 The current implementation allows basic Ajax interactions or Facebook Messenger discussions.
+It can be extended easily.

 ## Installation